We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Enhanced diamonds are priced lower than natural diamonds and lab-created diamonds, but they don’t offer long-term value.
 Enhanced diamonds can deteriorate in quality and they’re difficult to resell.

 Lab-created diamonds are an alternative to enhanced diamonds that are still less expensive than natural diamonds.
 Lab-created diamonds mirror natural diamonds in their physical and optical properties.
 They’re certified and maintain their durability and beauty over time.
 And they can be found at lower price points than natural diamonds.
-For example, this beautiful 0.95 Carat VS2 H diamond costs $1,330.
+For example, this beautiful 0.95 Carat VS2 H diamond from James Allen costs $1,330.

 For a personal recommendation on a diamond that fits within your budget, reach out to our experts.